stlanier/Flatiron-School-Module-3-Project/README.md

 For my third module project for Flatiron School, I chose to build a binary classifier to predict [heart disease](https://www.kaggle.com/danimal/heartdiseaseensembleclassifier).
 Because this model has healthcare applications, the emphasis is on recall rather than accuracy or precision when evaluating model performance.
 I explore a variety of relatively simple classifiers (read: no neural networks)––Support Vector Machines, Decision Trees and Random Forests, AdaBoost and XGBoost, KNN––and fine tune each to upwards of 85% recall on test data.
 My final model, an ensemble [voting classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.VotingClassifier.html#sklearn.ensemble.VotingClassifier), combines some of the best models to achieve 95% recall on test data.

+An interactive app is hosted [here](https://share.streamlit.io/stlanier/heart-disease-classifier/app.py).
+Currently, you can explore the raw data and soon will be able to interact with the best classifier from this project.

 ### EDA and Preprocessing

 Of the raw data of 303 patients, 6 had null values in either `ca` or `thal`; for this being so few instances of missing data, those data points were just dropped, making a total of 297 data points.